List of Steven Universe characters: Watermelon Stevens

 The Watermelon Stevens are living watermelons shaped like Steven, created in the first-season episode "Watermelon Steven" as a result of Steven's ability to create sentient plants.
-Soon after their creation, they go on a rampage in Beach City; after that, they leave Beach City and form a civilization on the remote Mask Island.
+Soon after their creation, they go on a rampage in Beach City, but after being reprimanded by Steven for their actions, they leave Beach City and form a civilization on the remote Mask Island.
 This civilization is shown to develop throughout the show, and helps fight off Lapis and Jasper's fusion, Malachite.
 They sometimes serve as vessels that Steven can project his mind into.

 Pumpkin

 Pumpkin is a living pumpkin that behaves like a dog.
 It was created by Steven in the fourth-season episode "Gem Harvest", and adopted as a pet by Peridot and Lapis.